okcashpro/okcash/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Eliza seriously.
+We take the security of OKai seriously.
 If you believe you have found a security vulnerability, please report it to us following these steps:

 ### Private Reporting Process

 1. **DO NOT** create a public GitHub issue for the vulnerability
-2. Send an email to security@eliza.builders with:
+2. Send an email to security@okai.builders with:
     - A detailed description of the vulnerability
     - Steps to reproduce the issue
     - Potential impact of the vulnerability